rmallam/RHSI-helm/README.md

 **OR**

-clone the git repo and naviage into the RHSI-helm folder.
+clone the git repo and navigate into the RHSI-helm folder.
 Run the following command.
 ```
 helm upgrade --install skupper ./charts/rhsi
 ```

+## Status

 Check the status of the installation by running ```skupper status``` command.